aeimskei/modernjs_notes/05_asynchronous/07_librarycb/README.md

 <kbd>![alt text](img/createpost.png "screenshot")</kbd>

 You'll see that we get our new post with title, body and also comes with the id ```101``` that means our newly created post has been added.

+You'll see that we get our new post with title, body and also comes with the id ```101``` that means our newly created post has been added.